larry-athey/boilermaker/Instructions/FAQ.md

 # Frequently Asked Questions

+Q: What is the maximum wattage that the Boilermaker can handle?

+A: That all depends on the solid state relay that you use.
+The pre-assembled units that I sell on my website are shipped with an SSR-100DA on a massive aluminum heat sink _(as shown on the home page of this GitHub repo)_ and use a 50mm fan to constantly pull air through the heat sink during an active run.
+Standard 12-3 wire fits through the strain reliefs with the sheath and is capable of handling up to 20 amps.
+Watts is calculated as volts * amps.

+---

 Q: What's the reason for having the option of a digital temperature sensor or thermocouple?

 A: Thermocouples aren't stable at low temperatures and the Boilermaker would be constantly chasing its tail at boiler temperatures with only a thermocouple.
 The digital temperature sensor is a much better choice for a boiler.
 If I limited the Boilermaker to only use the digital temperature sensor, then it would only be usable up to 125C/257F.
 Adding the option of also using a thermocouple allows the Boilermaker to run an electric grill or oven up to 260C/500F.